-To start out, you only need to know that there is a law that gives you legal protection, and you must know it.
+To start out, you only need to know that there is a law (credit dispute laws) that gives you legal protection, and you must know it.
 Its name is the Fair Credit Reporting Act.
 This is a very powerful law that you must use to fix inaccuracies or misleading info on your credit report.
-As a credit report lawyer I know, this law is a game changer for you.
-It works for credit errors and identity theft If you have identity theft, go to this page on identity theft lawyers and how we help.
+As a credit report lawyer, I know, this law is a game changer for you.
+It works for credit errors and identity theft.
+If you have identity theft, go to this page on identity theft lawyers and how we help.

 How the Fair Credit Reporting Act Works

-- It requires you to file a dispute with the credit reporting agencies BEFORE the law kicks in.
+- You must file a dispute with the credit reporting agencies BEFORE the law really kicks in.
 This means that nothing happens until you file a dispute with the agencies.
 Nothing.

-- Once you file a dispute, the credit agencies and creditor must investigate your dispute to see if you are correct.
+- Once you file a dispute, the credit agencies and creditors must investigate your dispute to see if you are correct.

-- If they don’t fix ACCURATE info, you have claim.
+- If they don’t fix INACCURATE info, you have a claim.
 If they fail to correct something that is actually accurate, then you have no claim.
 It requires the information being reported to be wrong or misleading.